+Jiang Zemin death: China’s former leader dies at 96

-China’s former president Jiang Zemin dies aged 96
+Jiang Zemin: China’s former president dies, aged 96

 Jiang led his country after pro-democracy protests were brutally crushed in Tiananmen Square in 1989

-The former Chinese president Jiang Zemin has died at the age of 96, the country’s state media reported on Wednesday.

-Known for leading his country after the crushing of pro-democracy protests in Tiananmen Square in 1989, Mr Jiang supported economic reforms that generated explosive growth of the communist state.
+Initially seen as a transitional leader, Jiang was drafted on the verge of retirement with a mandate from then-paramount leader Deng Xiaoping to pull together the party and nation.

+But instead he proved transformative.
+In 13 years as Communist Party general secretary, the top position in China, he guided China‘s rise to global economic power by welcoming capitalists into the party and pulling in foreign investment after Beijing’s entry into the World Trade Organisation (WTO) in 2001.

-He saw China through history-making changes including a revival of market-oriented reforms, the return of Hong Kong from British rule in 1997 and Beijing’s entry into the World Trade Organisation (WTO) in 2001.
+He saw China through a number of history-making changes including a revival of market-oriented reforms and the return of Hong Kong from British rule in 1997.

 Yet even as the country opened up to the world, his government continued to stamp out dissent at home.